pumpedlunch/uma-docs/developers/in-depth-tutorial-insurance-claims-arbitration.md

 Anyone can submit a claim that the insured event has occurred at any time.
 Insurance Arbitrators resolves the claim through Optimistic Oracle by passing a templated question with the insured event description in ancillary data using `YES_OR_NO_QUERY` price identifier as specified in [UMIP-107](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-107.md).

 If the claim is confirmed and settled through Optimistic Oracle this contract automatically pays out insurance coverage to the insured beneficiary.
-If the claim is rejected the policy continues to be active ready for the subsequent claim attempts.
+If the claim is rejected the policy continues to be active and ready for subsequent claim attempts.

 ### Development environment and tests